- Start date:

-You’ll explore approaches and techniques in strategic management, as well as applying your knowledge to real-life scenarios to develop professional skills.
+You’ll explore approaches to digital transformation management, as well as applying your knowledge to real-life scenarios to develop professional skills.
 At the same time you’ll examine the importance of information management as a core business activity and how it is put to use in different organisations.

 You’ll also examine the ways in which businesses use information in analytics and decision science, and broaden your knowledge by studying innovation in the context of operations management and information systems.